Alan Reynolds (footballer): Rovers return

 He made his second debut for Rovers on 6 July 2007 at Longford.
 In total he made a combined total of 40 appearances without scoring in his two spells at Rovers.

 Management/Coaching Career

-Derry City
+Derry City assistant

 On 10 January 2008, Reynolds was appointed Assistant Head Coach at Derry City.

-St Patrick's Athletic
+St Patrick's Athletic assistant

 In 2014 Reynolds Joined Liam Buckley's coaching staff at St Patrick's Athletic.
 His spell with the club seen them win the FAI Cup in 2014 with a 2–0 win over Derry City and the EA Sports Cup in 2015 with a win over Galway United on penalties.

-Cork City (Coach)
+Cork City assistant

 On 30 January 2016, Reynolds was appointed Assistant First Team Coach of Cork City.
 He spent one season at Turners Cross before leaving for his native Waterford.
 He helped the rebels in a win over Dundalk at the FAI Cup with a 1–0; he had just place after the same team in the Premier Division.